 In order to test, assess and improve on data security, penetration testing is done annually under the Cyber Security Essentials Plus programme.
 The Authority renewed its Cyber Security Essentials Plus certification in January 2022.
-The Governance Statement on page 30 sets out more information on the Authority's range of internal controls and the review mechanisms to ensure data security.
+The Data Security section of Governance Statement on pages 33 and 34 sets out more information on the Authority's range of internal controls and the review mechanisms to ensure data security.